Gerrit0/CTFd_unique_challenges/README.md

 a unique flag.
 This makes sharing answers easily detectable while still allowing students to work together in learning the material.

+When using this plugin, challenge visibility must be set to Private or Admins Only.

 This plugin provides two new challenge types.

 1. Unique - This challenge lets the content author use placeholders like `!flag_8!` to